MohammadParsaTheFirst/MohammadParsaTheFirst/README.md

 ## Hi there 👋

-I am **MohammadParsa Dini**, currently in my third year of Electrical Engineering at SUT.
+I am **MohammadParsa Dini**, currently in my last year of Electrical Engineering at SUT.
 I am an AI enthusiast with interests in: